MIDFIELDR/midfieldr/README.md

   - `midfielddegrees` in the [midfielddegrees](https://github.com/MIDFIELDR/midfielddegrees)
     package.
 A tidy data frame with 97,640 observations and 5 graduation variables.
 Each observation is a unique student.
-Of these students, 47,499 earned their degrees.
 Occupies 10 Mb of memory.